simenbkr/genfors/README.md

 mkdir genfors/sessions
 chown -R www-data:www-data genfors/sessions
 chown -R www-data:www-data genfors/www
+curl -sS https://getcomposer.org/installer | php # This is really bad practice, but sometimes you gotta live on the edge. php composer.phar install
 ```
 Remember to update the SECRET in the configuration file.